triksh/digit-recognition/README.md

 # digit-recognition
-Trained only for printed chacters
+Trained only for printed characters

 A k-nearest neighbour (knn) implimentation using opencv 3.0 via c++